 Many experts have observed that the pandemic has exacerbated many societal issues.
 In our work, we have seen the need for several services increase, namely meal preparation, crisis response, and mental wellness.

 With many out of work, delivering meals has become an essential part of our programming.
 Our meals team delivers food straight to homes of our clients, as well as to community members with Midtown YWCA.
+You can read about our partnership with Midtown YWCA here.

 Our mental wellness staff has seen increased need as well.
 For our SAQL program members, being stuck at home with intolerant family has been incredibly difficult.
 For many other community members, job and food insecurity has been mentally taxing.
 Whatever the case, our programming has needed to expand to meet the rising needs.